dotlang/language/doc/RFE.md

 if we allow varargs, we can normally define seq and map functions in std. but if seq becomes a function, it will be generic, then we will have to write: `seq[int, 1, 2, 3]`.

-? - Can we use `_` in places where compiler can infer types needed in a generic type or funtin invocation.
+N - Can we use `_` in places where compiler can infer types needed in a generic type or funtin invocation.
 We can do this via `?` notation but disadvantage of `?` is that we have to say: it cannot be used in function output type.
 But `_` is easier to interpret.
 Anyway, it seems that we don't need `?` notation.